1982 World's Fair: Innovations showcased

 The 1982 World's Fair brought the debut of several inventions and concepts, primarily focused on energy, technology, and sustainability.

 Oak Ridge National Laboratory physicist George Samuel Hurst had showcased his patented resistive touchscreen technology that was developed in 1975 as result of a partnership with his company Elographics and German conglomerate Siemens.
 Visitors were able to use computers with the touch-screen technology.
 Tetra Pak showcased its boxed shelf-stable milk.
 Coca-Cola organized a measure of several flavored mixtures of its traditional Coke soda during the exposition.
 Visitors would test lime, lemon, vanilla, and cherry flavors.
 By the end of the KIEE, Coca-Cola found that the cherry-flavored soda was the most popular.
 As a result, Coca-Cola Cherry would be distributed in 1985 as a result of its successful introduction at the 1982 World's Fair.
 Oil corporation Texaco showcased the concept of pay at the pump, as part of the advances in energy.
 An early rendition of the cordless telephone was introduced to the public at the KIEE.
 The Ford Motor Company showcased a Lincoln Town Car with a built-in car phone and a concept car known as the AFV, which relied on alternative fuel consumption.
 One-hour photographic processing was introduced by Kodak and used by visitors of the exposition.

+The Boston-based company New England Technology Group created a $500,000 learning system that used Sony and 3M interactive video-disc systems, Apple computers, a 200-kilobyte memory made by a company called Corbus, and a screen by Illugraphics, all put together for the United States Department of Commerce.
+The system featured three video-disc systems on line simultaneously, each offering random access to some 54,000 frames of text.
+The system was scheduled to go on tour after the fair, under the auspices of the Commerce Department.

 Geodesic dome housing exhibits were showcased to promote sustainable development to confront the then-ongoing energy crisis.
 Housing powered entirely by solar power was constructed by the United American Solar Group to promote solar energy.
 The TVA would support an exhibit promoting energy conservation and private greenhouse usage.

 Knoxville-based fast-food chain, Petro's Chili & Chips made their debut at the fair.
-Today, the chain consists of several locations in the state with most primarily located in East Tennessee.
+As of 2023, the chain consists of several locations in the state with most primarily located in East Tennessee.